-Wounded, Ill, and Injured Soldiers
+Wounded, Ill or Injured Soldiers

 To complete the mission of healing and transition, the Soldier is responsible for attending all medical and non-medical appointments with professionals such as social workers, physical therapists, and occupational therapists, and for following the advice of the clinicians assigned to his/her case.